BaronViper/Meta-Kabegami/README.md

 1. Navigate to your favorite NFT on OpenSea.
 2. Copy the URL of the NFT (e.g., `https://opensea.io/assets/ethereum/0x.../1234`).
 3. Run the program and paste the URL when prompted.
-4. Download your personalized NFT wallpaper.
+4. Download or email your personalized NFT wallpaper.

 ## Contributing